amir-khoshdel-louyeh/docker-monitor-manager/README.md

 **Need help?** Run `dmm-help` to see all available commands and their usage.

 - **"permission denied" when accessing Docker:**
-	- Run `dmm-doctor --fix` to automatically diagnose and fix the issue.
+	- Run `dmm-doctor` to diagnose the issue and follow the suggested steps.
 	- Or manually: Ensure the Docker daemon is running: `sudo systemctl start docker` (or use your distro's service manager).
 	- Add your user to the `docker` group and re-login: `sudo usermod -aG docker $USER` then logout/login or `newgrp docker`.
 	- If AppArmor is interfering, use `dmm-config` to inspect and optionally change the Docker AppArmor profile.